 We did not compensate any of our directors for their service on our Board during the fiscal year ended December 31, 2011.
 We do not currently have a director compensation program in place; however, on April 1, 2012, the Board of Directors approved the issuance of options to purchase 25,000 shares of common stock to each of our directors on that date, including our employee and non-employee directors, under the 2007 Plan.
 Each of the options has an exercise price of \$4.50 per share.
-The options have a term of five years and vest quarterly over a one year period, such that options to purchase 6,250 shares vest on each of June 30, 2012, September 30, 2012, December 31, 2012 and March 31, 2013.
-Also on April 1, 2012, the Board of Directors approved the issuance to Dr. Jeffrey Abrams, in consideration of his service as a director of the Company during 2011 and 2012, of an additional option to purchase 60,000 shares of common stock under the 2007 Plan, which option has an exercise price of \$4.50 per share, a term of ten years, and vests monthly over a one year period.
-In connection with his appointment as a director, on July 26, 2012 Mr. Austin was granted an option to purchase up to 17,123 shares of our common stock under the 2007 Plan.
-That option has an exercise price of \$4.50 per share, a term of five years, and vests monthly over a one year period.
-In addition, we have agreed to pay Mr. Austin a quarterly cash payment of \$5,000 for his services as a director and a quarterly cash payment of \$5,000 for his services as a director and a quarterly cash payment of \$1,250 for his services as the chair of the Audit Committee.
+The options have a term of five years and vest quarterly over a one year period, such that options to purchase 6,250 shares or common stock under the 2007 Plan, which option has an exercise price of \$4.50 per share, a term of five years, and vest monthly over a one year period.
+In connection with his appointment as a director, on July 26, 2012 Mr. Austin was granted an option has an exercise price of \$4.50 per share, a term of five years, and vests monthly over a one year period.
+In addition, we have a term of five years, and vests monthly over a nerve are period.
+Such as a director and a quarterly cash payment of \$5,000 for his services as a director and a quarterly cash payment of \$1,250 for his services as the chair of the Audit Committee.